All Mercy services have reopened! See how we’re keeping you safe and use our interactive COVID-19 screening tool.

-Mercy Hospital South offers two support groups for cancer patients and families.
+Mercy Hospital South offers several support groups for cancer patients and families.

 Nutrition is an integral part of cancer treatment.
 At Mercy Hospital South, registered, licensed dietitians are available two days per week to meet with cancer patients and family members for discussions of nutrition-related questions and concerns.
 Keeping cancer patients well-nourished can allow for better tolerance of treatments and improved outcomes.
 Those needing supplements to increase calorie and protein intake are provided with samples of various products.
 Through charitable organizations, our dietitians can also access supplements for patients who need them but are unable to afford the cost.